Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

 #### Update for 4/23/22 (90-95%)
  - Implemented search bar functionality for the home page.
  - Still need to implement testing class for this custom query

+#### Update for 4/25/22 (95-100%)
+ - At this point the project is "complete" as far as the rubric requirements are concerned.
+There is a lot of polish work to be done and that is what I will continue to work on
+ - Made a lot of changes to the course table.
+Rather than having a joined table to connect a course to its strategy, I just implemented the strategies into the course table itself to make changes easier.
+ - Added a form for updating a course's strategy information as well.